Watch Reese Witherspoon & Kerry Washington Burst Into Flames In New Little Fires Everywhere Trailer

 "This might sound so basic, but [Reese and Kerry are] both readers,” said Beatrice Springborn, the vice president of content development at Hulu in conversation with Variety.
 “To be able to talk about character and theme and text in a sophisticated, sharp, heightened way is rare.
 And in the case of this book, when you’re dealing with so many different layers of thematic and generational stories, it’s really important to have people who know the material — which doesn’t always happen.”

-Just as Ng did in the 2017 novel, the mini-series promises to explore the unexpected danger of keeping secrets as well as what happens when class, race, and gender intersect in a world that "doesn't see color."
-Find out who started the fire (and why) when Little Fires Everywhere airs on Hulu on March 18th.
+Just as Ng did in the 2017 novel, the mini-series promises to explore the unexpected danger of keeping secrets as well as what happens when class, race, and gender intersect in a world that "doesn't see colour."

+Little Fires Everywhere airs in the US on 18th March with a UK broadcaster yet to be announced

 Advertisement